Last Updated on August 9th, 2019

 Many acne cleansers include a mild exfoliant, such as benzoyl peroxide, salicylic acid, or sulfur.
-These chemicals are added to peel away tiny, almost invisible flakes of dead skin that otherwise might flop around and block pores.
-The products are OK for oily skin, but people who have dry or sensitive skin do better avoiding them. (is it both people with sensitive skin and dry skin that should stay away from bp, sa, and s?)
+These chemicals are added to peel away tiny, almost invisible flakes of dead skin6 that otherwise might flop around and block pores.
+The products are OK for oily skin, but people who have dry or sensitive skin do better avoiding them.

 Even better, just say no to facial scrubs.
 They are a leading cause of damage to pores!

 When you are 13, 14, 15, or 16 years old, your skin tends to forgive you when you rub it the wrong way.
 Teenagers can get away with scrubbing their faces with washcloths and harsh soaps—although they can avoid years of problems later if they just follow the good cleansing habits that are also best for adults9.

 Wash your hands before you wash your face.
 Apply cleanser to your face with clean fingertips.
 Allow 15 to 30 seconds for penetration that lifts and separates dirt, debris, and oil.